TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 5/Mark 5.12.md

 ---

-And they besought him, saying, Send us into the swine, that we may enter into them.
+All the demons begged him, saying, "Send us into the pigs, that we may enter into them."